mmakaay/home-assistant-configs/doc/D.E. Moccamaster/Modification/README.md

 <img src="images/IMG_20191228_142632.jpg" width="400px">

 Then I stick the switch below the earth line in the back of the machine.
-I place the switch between the water cooker element and the heater plate, so it's as far away as possible from both heat sources.
+I place the switch between the water cooker element and the hot plate, so it's as far away as possible from both heat sources.
 I'm not too worried about the heat, since I can touch the machine's metal housing on the ouside while the coffee is being made, without burning my fingers.